Satellite constructions and geometric classification of Brunnian links: Appendix

-(ii) Suppose a component $C_j \subset L^1 - C_1$ bounds a disk $D$.
-Then $D \cap T$ is a disjoint union of circles.
-Suppose to the contrary, only one of the intersection circles, say $\tilde{C}$, is a meridian of $V_2$.
+(ii) Assume a component $C \subset L^1 - C_1$ bounds a disk $D$ such that only one of the intersection circles, say $\tilde{C} \subset D \cap T$, is a meridian of $V_2$.
 Then all the other circles are trivial on $T$.
-Eliminating all trivial circles by surgery, innermost on $T$ first, we then get a new disk $D'$.
-Moreover, $D'$ has exactly one intersecting point with the core of $V_2$.
-Hence this core and $C_j$ form a Hopf link.
-Thus $C_j$ is the core of $V_1$, which is not allowed.
-So we obtain (ii). \end{proof}
+Eliminating all trivial circles by surgery from the innermost on $T$, we get a new disk $D'$ intersecting the core of $V_2$ with exactly one point.
+Hence this core and $C$ form Hopf link.
+Thus $L^1$ is Hopf link; this is impossible. \end{proof}